-Your occupation must be classified as Skill Level 0, A or B in the National Occupational Classification Matrix.
+o Your occupation must be classified as NOC Skill Level 0, A or B.

-Please note, if your current occupation or job offer is classified at a NOC C & D level, you are not eligible for this category, as NOC C & D occupations are not eligible under Express Entry.
-However, you may still be eligible under the Skills Immigration - International Graduate category.
+Please note: if your current occupation or job offer is classified at a NOC Skill Level C & D level, you are not eligible for this category.

-- If you are working in a regulated occupation that requires mandatory certification, licensing or registration, you must provide documentation showing that you meet these requirements. - Your employer must provide you with a written offer of employment on official company letterhead.
-The letter must be: - o signed and dated by a person authorized to hire employees - o signed and dated by you, and stating that you accept the job offer - o In addition, the offer of employment must state: - o your job title and duties - your rate of pay - your standard hours of work, that the position is indeterminate and full-time (at least 30 hours per week, year round), any benefits in addition to those required by law (such as pension and medical plans, disability insurance, sick pay, accommodation and meal allowances, and extra paid vacations) - o if the position is covered by a collective agreement, a reference to the agreement - Your employer cannot make any deductions from your pay (or require you to pay any fees) for recruitment or retention, including fees related to immigration. - The wage stated on your offer of employment must be at market rate and comparable to the rate paid to workers with a similar level of experience and training for equivalent jobs in B.C.
-We do not consider bonuses, commissions, profit-sharing distributions, tips/gratuities, overtime wages or other similar payments to be part of your wage. - o If you were originally hired based on a positive Labour Market Impact Assessment (LMIA), the wage you are currently earning must be equal to or greater than the wage stated in the offer of employment and on the original LMIA. - Your employer also needs to be eligible for the program.
+- o If you are working in a regulated occupation that requires mandatory certification, licensing or registration, you must provide documentation showing that you meet these requirements. - Your employer must provide you with a written offer of employment on official company letterhead.
+The letter must be: - signed and dated by a person authorized to hire employees - o signed and dated by you, and stating that you accept the job offer - o In addition, the offer of employment must state: - o your job title and duties - your rate of pay - your standard hours of work, that the position is indeterminate and full-time (at least 30 hours per week, year round), any benefits in addition to those required by law (such as pension and medical plans, disability insurance, sick pay, accommodation and meal allowances, and extra paid vacations) - o if the position is covered by a collective agreement, a reference to the agreement - Your employer cannot make any deductions from your pay (or require you to pay any fees) for recruitment or retention, including fees related to immigration. - The wage stated on your offer of employment must be at market rate and comparable to the rate paid to workers with a similar level of experience and training for equivalent jobs in B.C.
+We do not consider bonuses, commissions, profit-sharing distributions, tips/gratuities, overtime wages or other similar payments to be part of your wage. - If you were originally hired based on a positive Labour Market Impact Assessment (LMIA), the wage you are currently earning must be equal to or greater than the wage stated in the offer of employment and on the original LMIA. - Your employer also needs to be eligible for the program.